Hiroshima Day 2025: Exploring A City Rebuilt On Peace And Remembrance

-Surrounded by stunning natural beauty, Hiroshima is situated along the picturesque shores of Hiroshima Bay.
-With its unique historical depth, vibrant culture and breathtaking landscapes, Hiroshima offers an inspiring journey you won’t want to miss
+Surrounded by stunning natural beauty, Hiroshima blends vibrant culture with profound history.
+On the occasion of Hiroshima Day, we look at how this remarkable city offers an inspiring journey you won’t want to miss

 Check Out The Hiroshima Peace Memorial Park

-Don’t miss the opportunity to experience this serene escape where nature and artistry harmoniously blend.
-Just a short 15-minute walk from Hiroshima Station, this enchanting garden steeped in history was established in 1620 shortly after Hiroshima Castle was completed.
-Its name, "shrunken-scenery garden," perfectly captures the garden's captivating essence.
-As you stroll through Shukkeien, you'll discover beautifully crafted landscapes that showcase the best of traditional Japanese aesthetics, with miniature representations of valleys, mountains, and forests.
-The meticulous care given to the land and vegetation creates a breathtaking array of natural formations and scenic vistas.
-You'll find charming tea houses along the garden's main pond, offering visitors stunning views of the picturesque surroundings.
+Just a short 15-minute walk from Hiroshima Station, Shukkeien Garden is steeped in history, having been established in 1620.
+Its name, meaning “shrunken-scenery garden,” beautifully reflects its captivating essence.
+As you wander through Shukkeien, you’ll encounter meticulously crafted landscapes featuring miniature valleys, mountains, and forests that showcase traditional Japanese aesthetics.
+The careful tending of the land and vegetation creates breathtaking natural formations and scenic views.
+Charming tea houses dot the main pond, offering visitors peaceful spots to enjoy stunning vistas of the garden’s picturesque surroundings.

 Address: 2-11 Kaminoboricho, Naka Ward, Hiroshima, 730-0014, Japan